robcli/Kegg-Miner/README.md

 ## Recommended for multiple files

 Download the lib folder (don't separate the files).
 To execute in bash, run the .sh file.
 Input the correct directory with stored prokka/RAST tsvs.
+The directory should only store relevant tsvs.
 Make sure the path starts with a / e.g. /home/user/testing.
 Then input either "unity" or "kbase".
 To run as a sbatch file, use the slurm file.
 Edit the directory and src variables as needed.
 These methods allow the sequential processing of an entire folder of prokka/RAST tsvs at once.
 Only works on directories.

 ## For single use purposes